mhmzx/ExSharedPreference/README.md

   **(Required)** Value to return if this preference does not exist.

-### @ExConverter
+### @PrefConverter

-This annotation is used to mark a custom type converter for `ExSharedPreference` processing.
+This annotation is used to mark a custom type converter for `XXPreference` processing.